FindMySchool LogoFindMySchool

 It also helps that the physical environment is comparatively new by local authority standards.
 The school describes itself as a state-of-the-art building built in 2016, and references access to facilities such as a fitness suite.
 While parents should still visit to judge space, flow and daily routines, the published description suggests a setting designed for a full, modern secondary intake.

-Stopsley is ranked 2,954th in England and 12th in Luton for GCSE outcomes (FindMySchool ranking based on official data).
-This level of performance sits below England average overall, placing it within the bottom 40% of schools in England on this measure.
+Stopsley is ranked 2,459th academically and 2,329th overall in England, and 10th in Luton for GCSE outcomes (FindMySchool ranking based on official data).
+This level of performance still sits below the national midpoint, but the current ranking is stronger than the earlier dataset.

 Interpreting those figures for parents, Stopsley’s results profile looks more like a school that is stabilising and improving systems than one that is already delivering consistently high attainment across the full cohort.
 The most constructive way to use this data is to ask direct questions on curriculum sequencing, literacy, and subject entry patterns at Key Stage 4, as these typically drive improvement when Progress 8 is the main constraint.